andreolli-davide/computer-and-network-security-questions/questions.md

 ### Question 3

-***
-In the context of the SAML standard
+> In the context of the SAML standard
-- explain its main goal
+> - explain its main goal
-- describe the two scenarios for the Web Single Sign On profile
+> - describe the two scenarios for the Web Single Sign On profile
-- explain how is it possible to guarantee trust in the assertions consumed by the relying party (hint: remember that assertions are cryptographically signed)
+> - explain how is it possible to guarantee trust in the assertions consumed by the relying party (*hint: remember that assertions are cryptographically signed*)
-- explain how it is possible to avoid man-in-the-middle attacks.
+> - explain how it is possible to avoid man-in-the-middle attacks.
-***

 Il **Security Assertion Markup Language** è uno standard che permette a due sistemi di autenticarsi e ad autorizzarsi mutualmente, in particolare nel caso degli **Identity Provider** e dei **Service Provider**.
 È basato su **XML** ed ha lo scopo di contenere delle **Security Assertions**.